 Thus far, we have built a total of 6 primary schools and a middle school in Du’An.
 We have also furnished and equipped a kindergarten and are going to build another primary school with our project partner, the Rotary Club of Kowloon North.

-Our Club is honored to have 38 Paul Harris Fellows and 4 Benefactors, who have made contributions to the Rotary Foundation.
+Our Club is honoured to have 38 Paul Harris Fellows and 4 Benefactors, who have made contributions to the Rotary Foundation.
 Through the Rotary Foundation, the Rotary Club of Macau has sponsored promising young men and women to further their studies abroad in order to better serve Macau on their return.
-In 1978, Dr. Alfredo Ritchie was awarded an Ambassadorial Scholarship to study endoscopy in the USA.
+In 1978, Dr Alfredo Ritchie was awarded an Ambassadorial Scholarship to study endoscopy in the USA.
 On his return, he was a pioneer of this technique in Macau and later became the head of the Endoscopy Department in the Macau Government Hospital.
-Dr. Ritchie became a Rotarian in 1983 and was President for the years 1987-88 and 2001-02.
-Another scholarship was awarded to Dr. Tito Lopes who went to Australia to specialize in geriatrics, a specialty much in demand in Macau.
-In 2002, our Club sponsored Dr. Mok Toi Meng, who went to Melbourne as an Ambassadorial Scholar and furthered her studies in the field of cardiology.
-This year, we have sponsored another Ambassadorial Scholar, Ms. Sonia Wong from Macau, who will study for a Master’s degree in the UK.
+Dr Ritchie became a Rotarian in 1983 and was President for the years 1987-88 and 2001-02.
+Another scholarship was awarded to Dr Tito Lopes who went to Australia to specialize in geriatrics, a speciality much in demand in Macau.
+In 2002, our Club sponsored Dr Mok Toi Meng, who went to Melbourne as an Ambassadorial Scholar and furthered her studies in the field of cardiology.
+This year, we have sponsored another Ambassadorial Scholar, Ms Sonia Wong from Macau, who will study for a Master’s degree in the UK.

 With the increase of females in the professional world, our Club inducted its first female member in 1992 and by this year our Club has 12 active female members.
 Of these 12 members, three have been Presidents of the Club.
 Stella Kan became the first female President for the Rotary year 1996-97, followed by Synthia Chan in 2003-04 and Fatima Ferreira in 2004-05.